wolkenwelten/wolkenwelten-rs/README.md

 [![Discord](https://img.shields.io/discord/750878611795607653?label=Discord&style=flat-square)](https://discord.gg/7rhnYH2)
 ![Commit activity](https://img.shields.io/github/commit-activity/w/wolkenwelten/wolkenwelten?style=flat-square)

-# How to build/run it
+# How to build it
 You need a complete rust toolchain installed that supports Rust 2021 (1.56+), for example via `rustup`.
 After that executing the `cargo run --release` command should build and run the game.